enerqi/sublime-blog/content/blog/why-fsharp/index.md

 top of that we have exhaustive compile time checked pattern matching including active patterns (extensions to pattern matching) that ensures we have handled the different states that we do represent in the domain model.
 Naturally, it is a functional first language with persistent immutable data structures for things like Lists, Maps and Sets and the record types are by default immutable.
+Being FP first it is expression, data flow and value (e.g. structural equality instead of reference equality) oriented.
 The language has decent performance and access to imperative features for heavy optimization.
 As a language it is great for standard business CRUD modelling and development, not just for obvious mathematical/calculation domains.
 There's a lot of information about F# in the [Why use F#?](https://fsharpforfunandprofit.com/why-use-fsharp/) article at fsharpforfunandprofit.